vinayak-mehta/present/README.md

 ### Headers

-Level 1 headings become figlets, level 2 headings get underlined with `-` and level 3 headings are treated as normal text for now.
+Level 1 headings become figlets, level 2 headings get underlined with `-`, and level 3 headings are treated as normal text, for now.

 ```
 # Heading 1